axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rbuddyneighbor.markdown

   <li id="en01">
    <p class="_list-item">
     <div class="_p">
-     For example, this could be <span class="_quotespan">single male, currently alone, thinks stabbing dolls is LOLZ.</span> Or, <span class="_quotespan">mom of three, the whole family is home with her.</span>
+     For example, this could be <span class="_quotespan">single male, currently alone, thinks stabbing dolls is LOLZ.</span>
     </div>
     <div class="_p">
      This is kind of creep factor that a Buddie need to know before she can safely accept a request.
 We need to verify this info.
 Otherwise, we need to let the Buddy know that <span class="_quotespan">this is what the Neighbor claims</span> and let her decide.